Great Reasons to Stay Put in an Apartment

 If you have, congratulations!
 The following might be just a few of the reasons why you feel that way.

+But perhaps you're pondering other possibilities?
 Consider what might convince you to stay in your apartment.
 These details might make you want to stick around in the space you’ve found!

 The qualities of a neighborhood can also be enough to make you stay in an apartment, long-term.
 Consider walkability, diversity and the “cool factor.”
 Do you enjoy the character of your current neighborhood?
 Would you miss its unique quirks or cultural offerings?